suleimana/sjsws/README.md

 ```

 #####Service.properties
-Contains the list of all configurable values that will be used to create the service shel scrip.
+Contains the list of all configurable values that will be used to create the service shel script.
 Here is the list of values that currently supported:

 | Property Name | Description   |